Muhammad-Sheraz-ds/Data-Structures-and-Algorithms-in-Python/README.md

-# Data-Structures-and-Algorithms-in-Python

 <p align="center">
   <img src="your-profile-logo.png" alt="Data Structures and Algorithms" width="200"/>
 </p>

-# Comprehensive Data Structures and Algorithms in Python
+# Comprehensive-Data-Structures-and-Algorithms-in-Python

-Welcome to the Comprehensive Data Structures and Algorithms in Python repository, your one-stop resource for mastering the fundamental concepts of computer science.
-Whether you're a seasoned developer or a fresh graduate, this repository is meticulously crafted to equip you with the knowledge and skills that top-tier tech companies demand.
+Welcome to the Comprehensive Data Structures and Algorithms in Python repository, a comprehensive and advanced resource designed to help you master the core concepts that are highly sought after by FAANG (Facebook, Apple, Amazon, Netflix, Google) companies.
+With this repository, you will gain an in-depth understanding of data structures and algorithms, setting you apart as a top-tier technical candidate.

 ## Table of Contents